 The southernmost city on Anna Maria Island is Bradenton Beach.
 This city has a narrower coastline and is home to the infamous Coquina Beach, where you can find its namesake – tiny shellfish that burrow in the sand as the waves crash back out.
 You’ll find a fun concession stand with restrooms and showers available at there as well.
 You may even find some sharks teeth wash ashore toward the southern end of Coquina Beach!

 If you’re looking for a more peaceful, quiet beach day a few blocks up into northern Holmes Beach and southern Anna Maria City is the spot for you.
 From 50th Street to Spring Ave the beach is wide and walkers enjoy strolling, looking for shells and frolicking dolphins.
 Parking can be an issue here so please makes sure you park on the correct side of the street and only where the “beach access” signs are posted.
+Often people will factor this into their vacation plans.
+Many of the Anna Maria Island vacation rentals are located on quiet side streets steps from beach access.
+You can just grab your chair and towel and off you go.
+No parking problems at all!
 You won’t find any restrooms or foot washes along these areas, just soft white sand and beautiful aqua waters.

 Each section of the beach on Anna Maria has its own feel, so make sure to explore them all and find your personal favorite.

 Learn More about Carol Bernard, Sales Support Expert at Island Real Estate in our Marina Drive office.
 Carol has been with the company since 1994 and has worked in early every department across our company – from rentals & reservations to sales support & more!

 During her off hours, you’ll find her nose buried in a stack of reading, likely with one of her three cats curled up on her lap.
 She’s an avid local sports fan, often donning Buccaneer, Tampa Bay Rays, or Lightning gear when out of the office.